What is personalized medicine?

 Sometimes the genetic profile of a tumor can help guide treatment.

-- Oncotype Dx® is a tool that looks at genes in tumor tissue (called gene expression profiling) to help estimate the potential benefit of chemotherapy in people with estrogen receptor-positive breast cancers.
+- Oncotype Dx® is a tool that looks at a set of 21 genes in tumor tissue to help estimate the potential benefit of chemotherapy in people with estrogen receptor-positive breast cancers.
 Some tumors are tested with Oncotype Dx.

 Learn more about tumor size, tumor type, tumor grade and other pathology findings.